blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 ### [Nx](https://nx.dev/)

 Meets all criteria, however it's likely more than we need and may add unnecessary overhead.
 For a much larger monorepo with multiple different languages, apps, and frameworks, nx warrants consideration.

 #### Fufilment of criteria

-**1. Must support languages which we plan to use in this monorepo:
+**1. Must support languages which we plan to use in this monorepo: Typescript, Javascript, Web Components**
-Typescript and Javascript**

 Like Lerna, can be configured to build Typescript.